cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --setrate {1..1000}    generates a 'setrate' instruction with  the  specified  value  in  the initialization code, and
-                         sets the IPT value for the compiler to use --ipt {1..1000}        sets the IPT value for the compiler to use without generating the 'setrate' instruction --volatile-atomic {true,false}
+                         sets the IPT value for the compiler to use --ipt {1..1000}        sets the IPT value for the compiler to use without generating the 'setrate' instruction --atomic-full-protection [{true,false}]
-                         when active, nonvolatile variables are not protected by atomic blocks --boundary-checks {true,false}
+                         when set to 'false', nonvolatile variables are not protected by atomic blocks --atomic-merge-level {0..5}
+                         specifies the length limit (in ticks) of  an  atomic  section created by merging shorter atomic sections --atomic-safety-margin {0.0..4.0}
+                         number of ticks to add to the wait duration at the beginning of an atomic section --boundary-checks {true,false}
                          activates or deactivates runtime checks  to  catch  indexes  being  out of range when accessing arrays